github/vscode-codeql/CONTRIBUTING.md

 ```

 Be sure to read the
-[README.md](./extensions/ql-vscode/README.md) for the extension itself for information on necessary configuration, including setting the path to your CodeQL CLI distribution.
+[README.md](./extensions/ql-vscode/README.md) for the extension itself for information on necessary configuration, including setting the path to the CodeQL CLI tools.

 ### Debugging

 You can use VS Code to debug the extension without explicitly installing it.
 Just open this directory as a workspace in VS Code, and hit `F5` to start a debugging session.
 Be sure to read the
-[README.md](./extensions/ql-vscode/README.md) for the extension itself for information on necessary configuration, including setting the path to your CodeQL CLI distribution.
+[README.md](./extensions/ql-vscode/README.md) for the extension itself for information on necessary configuration, including setting the path to the CodeQL CLI tools.

 ## Releasing